 One bite of the kingfish jalapeno with yuzu soy and you'll understand why this is the signature dish of this excellent fine dining modern Japanese restaurant.
 The salty sweet slivers of fish are given a chilli kick that never overpowers — only compliments.
 Sake's original outpost (there are now others in Double Bay, Brisbane and Melbourne) is set into a heritage listed building in the tourist haven that is The Rocks.
 The miso-caramelised toothfish, wagyu brisket and the sashimi tacos are all excellent — in fact Sake's only real downside is you'll run out of stomach space well before you run out of things you'll want to order.

 Presentation in this ultra-modern Japanese Surry Hills space is everything — and it's no surprise really as head chef Kerby Craig trained as an apprentice at Tetsuya's.
-The restaurant has recently had a refresh and is now much more casual, focusing on Japanese bar food and burgers.
+The restaurant has had a refresh of late and is now much more casual, focusing on Japanese bar food and burgers.
 Be sure to try the fried prawn katsu burger — but there are vego and gluten free options available.

 Top image: Nikki To/Cho Cho San.
-All other images c/o venue.